domoritz/rust-alloc-test/pkg/README.md

 We want to see whether the memory becomes invalid after many allocations.

-It looks like there are are issues when you keep a reference to a view and not request a new view.
+It looks like there are no issues.

 ```
 big1 WasmUint8Array { ptr: 1001114128 } Uint8Array(1000000000) [